zerospiel/docs/docs/user-create-cluster.md

     k0rdent needs credentials to communicate with the infrastructure provider (for example, AWS, Azure, vSphere).
 These credentials enable k0rdent to provision resources such as virtual machines, networking components, and storage.

     `Credential` objects are generally created ahead of time and made available to users.
-You can see all of the existing `Credential` obects by querying the management cluster:
+You can see all of the existing `Credential` objects by querying the management cluster:

     ```shell
     kubectl get credentials -n accounting